Theory of quantum error mitigation for non-Clifford gates

 where the coefficients $s_i$ and $m_i$ depend on state preparation and measurement errors, respectively, but not on $f_i$ or $d$.
 Therefore, even though $\mu \neq \langle P_i \rangle$ in general, CB obtains an estimate of $f_i$ that is robust to SPAM by fitting the tuples $( d, \, \hat{\mu} )$ to a function $d \mapsto A r^d$ and extracting $r$.
 These steps are then repeated for all desired Pauli fidelities $f_i$ (although it is possible to re-use some of the same experimental data to get different Pauli fidelities, as we discuss later).

-Besides being robust to SPAM, CB is well-behaved in two other ways that are critical in many experiments but less often discussed theoretically.
+While there are more sophisticated alternatives with substantially better scaling \cite{chen:2022, chen:2024, king:2024}, CB's relative simplicity and robustness make it especially practical on large pre-fault-tolerant quantum devices.
+In fact, besides being robust to SPAM, CB is well-behaved in two other ways that are critical in many experiments but less often discussed theoretically.
 First, it is \textit{sensitive}, in that a small change in $f_i$ produces a large change in the data, so the number of shots needed is reasonably small.
 Second, it \textit{concentrates}, meaning that the different random circuits that arise due to twirling give similar expectation values, so few of them are needed \cite{wallman:2014, helsen:2019b}.
 We now elaborate on both points in turn.